 Paul J. Utz, M.D

-P.J. has expertise in the study of human and murine autoantibodies and autoantigens, apoptosis signaling pathways, animal models of autoimmunity, proteomics and microfluidics.
-Members of his laboratory are developing several cutting-edge proteomics technologies for immunological applications, including multiplex planar-based autoantigen microarrays and microfluidic assays.
-The Utz lab also studies vaccines for autoimmunity, influenza, and tuberculosis.
-P.J. is actively involved with many educational programs within the University.
-He is Associate Dean for Medical Student Research, and he provides formal lectures to undergraduate, graduate, and medical students in the School of Medicine and the School of Engineering.
-He is director emeritus of the Stanford Medical Scientist Training Program.
-He also teaches medical students, residents and fellows in the clinics and on the in-patient wards.
-Professor Utz is a member of the Scientific Advisory Boards of several Bay Area biotechnology companies, and actively consults with biotechnology companies.
+P.J. has expertise in the study of autoantibodies and autoantigens, apoptosis signaling pathways, animal models of autoimmunity, proteomics and microfluidics.
+Members of his laboratory are developing several cutting-edge proteomics technologies for immunological applications, including multiplex autoantigen microarrays and EpiTOF.
+The Utz lab also studies vaccines for autoimmunity, influenza, SARS-CoV-2, and tuberculosis.
+Professor Utz is a member of the Scientific Advisory Boards of several biotechnology companies, and actively consults with many companies.

 Allan grew up in Alabama but is currently studying biology as an undergraduate at Stanford.
 He joined the lab to gain more research experience and to explore budding interests in immunology as well as computational biology.

 Alex grew up in Taipei City, the capital of Taiwan, and earned his Bachelor's Degree in Botany and Zoology from National Taiwan University.
 He later moved to California and earned his Ph.D.
 Degree in Biology from Stanford University, studying epigenetics and chromatin biology in Dr. Or Gozani's lab.
 Alex is now a senior research scientist in the Utz lab and the father of two dachshunds, a golden retriever and two young children.